ibm-cloud-docs/BlockStorage/managing-storage-limits.md

 By default, you can provision a combined total of 250 {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} volumes globally.

+## SLCLI
-If you're unsure how many volumes you have, you can list the number of your volumes by using the following `slcli` command.
+If you're unsure how many volumes you have, you can list the number of your volumes by using the [volume-limits](https://softlayer-python.readthedocs.io/en/latest/cli/block/#block-volume-limits) command in `slcli` (version 5.8.5 or higher) command.
 ```
-# slcli block volume-limit
+# slcli block volume-limits
 ```
 Example output:
 ```